alexchu-dev/alexchu-dev/README.md

-Hi 👋 My name is Alex Chu
+Hi 👋 My name is Alex Chu.
 =========================

-Full-stack developer
+I work as a full stack developer, and I am also an aviation enthusiast.
 -------------

-Hi there, I am Alex Chu.

 * ✉️  You can contact me at [alexchu.developer@gmail.com](mailto:alexchu.developer@gmail.com)
-* 🤝  I'm open to collaborating on interesting projects, NGO stuff.
+* 🤝  I am interested in aviation stuff, always welcome to find me to collaborate.
+* I am keen on web app development.
+Going to try mobile app dev next.
+* There are quite a lot of private repo from work and previous school coursework, so they are hidden on purpose.

 ### Skills